danilodonato/danilodonato/README.md

 <br>I love music, games and programming.
 My favorite band is "Red Hot Chili Peppers", and my favorite game is "Skyrim".
 <br>My dream is to live and work as a data engineer in Canada.

+I am currently working as a data engineer at @BlueShift Brasil.

 ![Snake animation](https://github.com/danilo8br/danilo8br/blob/output/github-contribution-grid-snake.svg)